aws/aws-xray-sdk-node/packages/core/README.md

 These keep the current subsegment up to date in automatic mode, or propagate the current subsegment in manual mode.

 `AWSXRay.captureFunc` - Takes a function that takes a single subsegment argument.
 This creates a new nested subsegment and exposes it.
-The segment closes automatically when the function finishes executing.
+The segment closes automatically when the function finishes executing and returns the result if any.
 This does not correctly time functions with asynchronous calls.
 Instead, use captureAsyncFunc.

-`AWSXRay.captureAsyncFunc` - Takes a function that takes a single subsegment argument.
+`AWSXRay.captureAsyncFunc` - Takes an async function that takes a single subsegment argument and returns the promise by executing the function.
 This creates a new nested subsegment and exposes it.
-The segment must be closed using subsegment.close() or subsegment.close(error) when the asynchronous function completes.
+The segment must be closed using subsegment.close() the asynchronous function completes successfully.

 `AWSXRay.captureCallbackFunc` - Takes a function to be used as a callback.
 Useful for capturing callback information and directly associating it to the call